Amazon Prime Day 2025: Dates and best early deals

 Shark is an Indybest favourite with its vacuum cleaners and hair tools often earning spots in our round-ups.
 Its anti-hair wrap cordless vacuum is now 36 per cent off at Amazon.
 It’s a good choice, with pet, crevice and upholstery tools that are perfect for tackling messy carpets.
 We’re expecting more discounts from Shark when Prime Day rolls around, so we’ll update you on the best deals as soon as they arrive.

 Our reviewer found that it had “the most powerful suction of any robot vacuum,” that they tried, plus they appreciated how it “successfully avoided toys, piles of laundry and whatever else was left out on the floor”.
-So, if you’re looking to invest in a robot vacuum, you’ll need to be quick as this is a limited-time deal.
+So, if you’re looking to invest in a robot vacuum, you’ll need to be quick, as stock is limited.
 We’ll make sure to update you if we spot any more bargains on robot vacuums.

 Tassimo Bosch my way 2: Was £99.99, now £69.99, Amazon.co.uk